AlenRedek/wordpress-docker-webpack/README.md

 - Start watching for the file changes `$ yarn start`
 - BrowserSync is listening on [http://localhost:3000](http://localhost:3000)

+## iTermocil

+- Alternatively, start the project by executing the specified commands `$ itermocil`
+- Requires iTerm2 and iTermocil plugin

 ## VS Code

 - `.vscode/extensions.json` contains the list of recommended extensions (ESLint, StyleLint, Prettier, PHPCS)